How are room assignments made and may a student choose his/her own roommate?

 Approximately 75% of students live on campus.

-It is mandatory for all students to live on campus unless they are waived due to special circumstances.
+It is mandatory for all full time students to live on campus unless they are waived due to special circumstances.
 Examples of special circumstances include:

 - 23 years of age or older